Krishna-Vallamsetty/wisecow/problem2-scripts/README.md

 Problem 2: DevOps Scripts in Python
 This repository contains Python script solutions for the second problem statement of the AccuKnox DevOps Trainee assessment.
-I have chosen to implement Objective 1 (System Health Monitoring) and Objective 4 (Application Health Checker).
+We have chosen to implement Objective 1 (System Health Monitoring) and Objective 4 (Application Health Checker).

 1. System Health Monitoring Script (health_monitor.py) 🖥️
 This script monitors the health of the local system by checking key resources: CPU usage, memory usage, and disk space.
 It is designed to be proactive, logging the status to both the console and a persistent file (system_health.log).
 If any resource exceeds a predefined threshold, it will raise a clear alert.